Welcome to today's edition of the Rush 24-7 podcast.

 We were losing the decisive California primary until a few days before the vote when Nelson Rockefeller's new young second wife, Happy, gave birth to little Nelson Jr., reminding social conservatives of his previous presumed adultery.

-Rockefeller, Mitt Romney's dad George, and other moderates refused to support Goldwater.
+Rockefeller, Mitt Romney's dad, George, and other moderates refused to support Goldwater.

-Some moderates formed Republicans for Lyndon Johnson.
+Some moderates formed Republicans for Lyndon Johnson all the way back in 1964.

 Would we conservatives have taken over the party if Goldwater had lost that California primary?